shirleyxueli41/Tufts_workshops/IGDH-1001_2024Feb/Hands-on session.md

 Your task involves exploring the NCBI database to gather specific information:

 1. Check the research paper ["Evaluation of full-length nanopore 16S sequencing for detection of pathogens in microbial keratitis"](https://peerj.com/articles/10778/) .
 Your goal is to identify the associated BioProject ID within the paper.
-    * Hint: Bioproject ID is [PRJEB37709](https://www.ncbi.nlm.nih.gov/bioproject/PRJEB37709/) in the "Data Availability" section of the paper.
+    * Hint: BioProject ID is [PRJEB37709](https://www.ncbi.nlm.nih.gov/bioproject/PRJEB37709/) in the "Data Availability" section of the paper.
 2. Answer the following queries regarding the BioProject, and keep a record of your findings:
     a.
 What is the URL for this specific BioProject?
     b.
 Total number of samples included in this BioProject.
     c.
 Count of SRA runs associated with this BioProject.
     d.
 Determine the sequencing platform used for SRA run [ERR4836970](https://www.ncbi.nlm.nih.gov/sra/?term=ERR4836970).
-3. Repeat step 3 for the second paper:
+3. Apply the same procedure as step 2 for a second research paper: ["Apply the same procedure as step 2 for a second research paper"](https://www.nature.com/articles/s41597-022-01762-z).
+    * Hint: BioProject ID is in the "Data Records" section of the paper.